jjoeldaniel/Avalon/README.md

  **3) What permissions does PawBot require?**

-   Due to the use of moderation commands, PawBot requires admin persmissions and for its role to be moved up as high as possible in the role heirarchy.
+   Due to the use of moderation commands, PawBot requires admin permissions and for its role to be moved up as high as possible in the role hierarchy.